elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 ```

 !!!note
-    The Terraform code for Exoscale is pushed to Kubespray upstream, but is not yet release (see [this issue](https://github.com/elastisys/compliantkubernetes-kubespray/issues/56)
+    The Terraform code for Exoscale is pushed to Kubespray upstream, but is not yet released (see [this issue](https://github.com/elastisys/compliantkubernetes-kubespray/issues/56)

     Please run `git checkout master` to use the non-release Kubespray.